Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 So, if you like the idea of accessing streaming workouts and metric tracking with your recumbent bike, I think the 290 could make a good investment.

-Either way, I think it’s fair to say Schwinn’s 290 holds its own well against the other top recumbents mentioned above.
+Either way, I’d say Schwinn’s 290 holds its own well against competition and is easily one of the best recumbent bikes under $1k.

-4 Thoughts to “Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]”
+14 Thoughts to “Everything You Should Know About Schwinn’s 290 Recumbent Bike [A Review]”

 1. erica fallis